graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## Status Codes

-In case of errors that completely prevent the generation of a well-formed GraphQL response, the server SHOULD respond with the appropriate status code depending on the concrete error condition.
+In case of errors that completely prevent the generation of a well-formed _GraphQL response_, the server SHOULD respond with the appropriate status code depending on the concrete error condition.

 Note: Typically this will be the `400` (Bad Request) status code.